Jordan Rift Valley

-The Jordan Rift Valley, also Jordan Valley (Modern Hebrew: בקעת הירדן Bik'at Hayarden, בִּקְעָת הַיַרְדֵּן, الغور), is an elongated endorheic basin located in modern-day Israel, Jordan, and Palestine.
+The Jordan Rift Valley, also Jordan Valley (Modern Hebrew: בקעת הירדן Bik'at Hayarden, בִּקְעָת הַיַרְדֵּן, الغور), is an elongated endorheic basin located in modern-day Israel, Jordan, Palestine and Syria.
 This geographic region includes the entire length of the Jordan River from its sources, through the Hula Valley, the Korazim Plateau, the Sea of Galilee, the Jordan Valley, all the way to the Dead Sea, the lowest land elevation on Earth – and then continues through the Arabah depression, the Gulf of Aqaba whose shorelines it incorporates, until finally reaching the Red Sea proper at the Straits of Tiran.

 History and physical features

 Northern section of the Great Rift Valley.
 The Sinai Peninsula is in center and the Dead Sea and Jordan River valley above.

-The Jordan Rift Valley was formed many millions of years ago in the Miocene (23.8 – 5.3 Myr ago) when the Arabian plate moved northward and then eastward away from Africa.
-One million years later, the land between the Mediterranean Sea and the Jordan Rift Valley rose so that seawater stopped flooding the area.
+Since the Miocene (23.8 – 5.3 Myr ago), the Jordan Rift Valley has existed.
 Alternatively, the disconnection may have been caused by a fall in sea level, or by a combination of both factors—researchers have not yet reached a consensus.

 The geological and environmental evolution of the valley since its inception in the Oligocene can be seen in a variety of sedimentary and magmatic rock units, preserved as continuous sequences in the deeper basins.
 The outcropping formations around the basins represent alternating deposition and erosion phases.

 The lowest point in the Jordan Rift Valley is in the Dead Sea, the lowest spot of which is 790 m below sea level.
 The shore of the Dead Sea is the lowest dry land spot on Earth, at 400 m below sea level.
-With its flanks rising sharply to almost 1000 m above sea level in the west, and similarly in the east, the rift is a significant topographic feature over which a few narrow paved roads and difficult mountain tracks lead.
-The valley north of the Dead Sea has long been a site of agriculture because of water available from the Jordan River and numerous springs located on the valley's flanks.